 The Fijian tribes on Beqa are known for their fire walking ceremony.

 Getting there from Nadi Airport takes only 2.5 hours by bus or taxi.
 Stay in one of the Pacific Harbour hotels or on an island Resort on beautiful Beqa Island.

-- Bligh Waters and Lomaiviti: This is the center of Fiji, first described by famous Captain Bligh who passed through on his voyage from Tofua to Timor.
-The area known as the “Vatu-i-Ra Seascape” essentially separates the two largest islands of Fiji, Viti Levu and Vanua Levu.
+This is the center of Fiji, first described by famous Captain Bligh who passed through those waters on his voyage from Tofua to Timor.
+The area is known as the “Vatu-i-Ra Seascape” it essentially separates the two largest islands of Fiji, Viti Levu, and Vanua Levu.
 Strong major ocean currents sustain a complex ecosystem with some of the best dive sites in Fiji.
 Marine life is plenty from small colorful reef fish to large sea life, including sightings of resident dolphins and pilot whales as well as humpback whales on their annual migrations.
-Few land based dive operators only dive the reefs, instead its prime area for liveaboard diving.
+Few land-based dive operators only dive the reefs Lomaiviti.
+It is a prime area for liveaboard diving.

 Getting to the best dive site in Fiji